Pusheen-cat/BSA_2024/README.md

 # BSA_2024
 The code for the paper "Introducing Spectral Attention for Long-Range Dependency in Time Series Forecasting" published at NeurIPS 2024

 We aim to provide the code by the start of NeurIPS on 12/10.
-For urgent requests, please contact luckypanda@snu.sc.kr
+For urgent requests, please contact luckypanda@snu.ac.kr